Deploying a Server for Bioinformatics Research

 chooseCRANmirror(graphics=FALSE)

+Additional packages can be installed to enhance the functionality of Seurat.
+Check the official intallation tutorial of Seurat out.
 If you intend to install an extremely large R package, you’d better set a longer timeout:

 options(timeout=999)